niccolot/webCrawler/README.md

 npm run start -- https://wagslane.dev
 ```

-Will print to terminal a report listing the indexed pages
+Will print to terminal a report listing the indexed pages in descending order of frequency

 ```
 Report after crawling 'https://wagslane.dev':